TemeK1/Projects/README.md

 # Projects
-Personal and study related projects
+Personal and study related projects of Teemu Käpylä